The activities are as follows:

 - Grading Rubric

-The lab webpage can be found here.
-There is one scientific paper associated with the data in this Data Nugget.
-The citation and PDF of the paper is below.
+There is one scientific paper associated with the research in this Data Nugget.
+The citation and link to the paper is below.